Facebook’s new foreign influence report excluded most divisive rhetoric

 One deleted post called for protesters to occupy the headquarters of the U.S. Department of Homeland Security’s Immigration and Customs Enforcement agency.

-An event that was initially titled “Stop Ripping Families Apart!
-DC,” posted by a group called “Resisters,” was later retitled “Stop Ripping Families Apart!
-Take over ICE HQ” once more users said they would attend.
-On Facebook, 131 people marked themselves as having attended the June 27 rally outside of ICE’s Washington offices.
+Posted by a group called “Resisters,” an event that was initially titled “Stop Ripping Families Apart!
+DC,” was later retitled “Stop Ripping Families Apart!
+Take over ICE HQ” after Facebook users said they would attend.
+A total of 131 people later marked themselves as having attended the June 27 rally outside of ICE’s Washington offices.

 Another group, “Aztlan Warriors,” posted an image stoking racial tension around Mexican child labor during the Great Depression, calling it a “common place sight.”